Customs | 2. March 2021

 • or €14.25 (reduced tax rate, 7 %).

 This means that for all goods with a higher value than the threshold values mentioned, either the sellers’ margins will be reduced by the import duties to be paid, or the goods will become pricier for the consumers by the import duties to be paid.
-Consumers will have to decide whether to accept the higher import duties (e.g., if they buy goods in China) or prefer to buy from intra-European traders.
-This effect is intended by the legislators, as the new customs regulation is intended to end the preferential treatment of non-European traders and to create fair competition between domestic and foreign mail-order traders.
+Consumers must decide whether to accept the higher import duties (e.g., if they buy goods in China) or prefer to buy from intra-European traders.
+The legislators intend this effect, as the new customs regulation is meant to end non-European traders’ preferential treatment and create fair competition between domestic and foreign mail-order traders.

 For sellers, one of the consequences of the new regulations is that they have to calculate and show the total costs for consumers during the purchase process, even if they deliver their goods “delivery duty paid”.
 However, many are not in a position to do this.
 They, therefore, risk annoying and losing customers because of non-transparent costs. eClear offers individual concepts and suitable solutions here.
 All costs incurred by the consumer (customs, import VAT, fees, etc.) are calculated and shown during the purchasing process.
 The customs declaration for the import also takes place automatically, without effort and risk for the seller or consumer.
 All this is possible when importing goods to Germany or the 27 EU countries and CH, the UK, NO, IS and TK.
-If you require further assistance with customs clearance and trade compliance, please contact Andreas Weidner, Vice President Customs.
+Please get in touch with Andreas Weidner, Vice President Customs, if you require further assistance with customs clearance and trade compliance.

 Author